University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 In this practical, you will:

-* Annotate a reference bacterial genome to identify genes and their predicted functions.
+* Annotate the reference bacterial genome to identify genes and their predicted functions
-* Align sequencing reads from a resistant isolate to the annotated reference genome.
-* Identify genetic variants, including single nucleotide polymorphisms (SNPs) and insertions/deletions (indels), that differ between the isolate and the reference genome.
+* Align sequencing reads from a resistant isolate to the annotated reference genome and identify genetic variants that differ between the isolate and the reference genome
 * Annotate detected variants to predict their potential functional effects, including synonymous, missense, nonsense, and frameshift mutations.
-* Visualise variants within their genomic context to evaluate data quality and assess their potential biological relevance.
+* Visualise variants within their genomic context

-**The data that we will be working with today inludes a primary isolate and secondary isolate from three patients:**
+**The data that we will be working with today includes a primary isolate and secondary isolate from three patients:**

 Patient 1:
 - MSHR3763 (primary isolate)